+Natural Family Planning is becoming more and more popular!
 While a few years ago the pill was used almost exclusively as a hormonal contraceptive, body awareness has changed considerably recently.
 The trend is now that more and more people want to use contraception without hormones and stop taking the pill after years of use.
 This is because hormonal contraceptive methods influence the hormone balance and can have various side effects.
 But what safe alternatives are there to taking the pill?
-Condom, which is one of the barrier methods, is also widely used.
-However, if you want it to be even more natural, Natural Family Planning can teach you to interpret various body signals correctly and to use additional contraceptives only on the fertile days.
+Condoms, which is one of the barrier methods, are also widely used.
+However, if you want a even more natural method, why not try NFP?
+Natural Family Planning can teach you to interpret various body signals correctly and to use additional contraceptives only on the fertile days.
+Here is how:

 1. Billings method